 How to Get Around Jeju Island

 When it comes to how to travel around Jeju Island, renting a car and driving yourself is the best option.
-Having your own vehicle gives you the flexibility to travel and stopover at your heart’s content.
+Having your own vehicle allows you to travel and stopover at your heart’s content.

 3 Day Jeju Island Itinerary: Day 1: East Jeju

-There are some spectacular places to visit on Jeju Island with spectacular landscapes, volcanoes, lava tubes and cascading waterfalls.
-The volcanic island is now a UNESCO world heritage site and undoubtedly a must-see on your Korea itinerary.
+There are some spectacular places on Jeju Island with awesome landscapes, volcanoes, lava tubes and cascading waterfalls.
+The volcanic island is now a UNESCO world heritage site and a must-see on your Korea itinerary.

 I highly recommend getting the most out of your Jeju trip by renting a car.
 Otherwise, book a private transfer between Jeju airport and your accommodation to enjoy a thoroughly relaxing vacation without the fuss of finding your place.

-One of the most loved local and tourist attractions on the island is watching the sunrise on a smaller volcano at Seongsan Ilchulbong, also known as ‘sunrise peak’.
+One of the island’s most loved local and tourist attractions is watching the sunrise on a smaller volcano at Seongsan Ilchulbong, also known as ‘sunrise peak’.
 This Jeju tourist attraction welcomes dozens of early-morning hikers who race up the stairway to catch the daybreak at the crater.

-If you do plan on seeing the sunrise from Seongsan Ilchulbong, be sure to check what time the sun is going to rise.
-Ensure that you give yourself plenty of time to get to the entrance and to walk to the top.
+If you plan on seeing the sunrise from Seongsan Ilchulbong, be sure to check what time the sun will rise.
+Ensure you give yourself plenty of time to get to the entrance and walk to the top.